 In a quest to learn about the benefits of music for people with Parkinson’s disease, we met Pamela Quinn, a professional dancer in New York City who was diagnosed with young-onset PD more than 20 years ago.
-These days, she teaches thriving dance classes in Brooklyn and Manhattan for people with Parkinson’s (check out her PD Movement Lab class here), and gives talks around the world – from Chicago to Japan – about dancing and moving with PD (catch one of Pam’s inspiring lectures here).
+These days, she teaches thriving dance classes in Brooklyn and Manhattan for people with Parkinson’s (check out her class PD Movement Lab for more), and gives talks around the world – from Chicago to Japan – about dancing and moving with PD (catch one of Pam’s inspiring lectures here).

 Gary and Pam recently sat down for a chat, friend to friend, and let us join in.
 This is just a snippet: